 Fig 1.
-Protein G HP SpinTrap columns and MultiTrap 96-well filter plates are designed for efficient, small-scale enrichment of proteins of interest from clarified cell lysates and biological fluids and can be used with the Protein A/G HP SpinTrap Buffer Kit for increased convenience.
-They can also be used for antibody purification
+Protein A HP SpinTrap columns and MultiTrap 96-well filter plates are designed for efficient, small-scale enrichment of proteins/ immunoprecipitation from cell lysates and biological fluids and can be used with the Protein A/G HP SpinTrap Buffer Kit for increased convenience.
+They can also be used for antibody purification.

-Choice of protocols; a classic protocol for speed or a cross-link protocol ensuring elution of the protein of interest only, with the antibody remaining bound to the column.
+• Choice of protocols; a classic protocol for speed or a cross-link protocol ensuring elution of the protein of interest only, with the antibody remaining bound to the column.

-For antibody purification, the benefits of Protein G HP SpinTrap and Protein G HP MultiTrap are:
+For antibody purification, the benefits of Protein A HP SpinTrap and Protein A HP MultiTrap are:

-- High purity and yield of antibodies. - Simple and proven methods for reproducible results. - Quick purification due to the prepacked format and the absence of pretreatment.
+- High purity and yield of antibodies - Simple and proven methods for reproducible results - Quick purification due to the prepacked format and the absence of pretreatment.